 Where to start

 In order to place an accumulator you need a funded account with Paddy Power.
 This is ultra-simple to do and only takes a few minutes.
 To get you started though, I’ve written an article on how to open an account with Paddy Power.
-This also includes information about how to get a £50 free bet when you open an account following my instructions.

 Getting started with Paddy Power